gabrielcapilla/min/README.md

 ### Inspiration

 Inspired by [Min Browser](https://github.com/minbrowser/min).
 I wanted to bring the Min Browser experience closer to Firefox.
 Min is written entirely with CSS and JavaScript using Electron, and is open-source software.

+> [!IMPORTANT]
+> Work in progress.
+> You may encounter silly design errors related to the non-existent download icon or some popups that do not display correctly.